chaseruskin/orbit/docs/src/commands/build.md

 ## __DESCRIPTION__

-This command prepares a given target and then executes the target.
+This command prepares a given target and then executes the target under the context of a build.

 While this command functions similar to `orbit test`, the targets that are encouraged to be used with this command are ones that produce artifacts at the